-- (4) By January 1, 2013, laboratory databases must have the ability to receive, store, and retrieve all of the data elements specified in subsection (3) (a) through (j) of this section.) - (i) Patient's first and last name; - (ii) Patient's physical address including zip code; - (iii) Patient's date of birth; - (iv) Patient's sex; - (v) For hepatitis B virus case reports, pregnancy status (pregnant, not pregnant, or unknown) of patients twelve to fifty years of age; - (vi) Patient's best contact telephone number; - (vii) Patient's medicaid status, for blood lead level tests for patients less than seventy-two months of age only; - (viii) Requesting health care provider's name; - (ix) Requesting health care provider's phone number; - (x) Address where patient received care; - (xi) Name of submitting laboratory; - (xii) Telephone number of submitting laboratory; - (xiii) Specimen type; - (xiv) Specimen collection date; - (xv) Date laboratory received specimen; and - (xvi) Test method requested. - (b) Ensure the case report is submitted appropriately either by: - (i) Arranging for the reference laboratory to submit the case report under Table Lab-1 of WAC 246-101-201, and WAC 246-101-220 and 246-101-225; or - (ii) Submitting the case report under Table Lab-1 of WAC 246-101-201, and WAC 246-101-220 and 246-101-225. - (4) A laboratory director may provide health information, demographic information, or infectious or noninfectious condition information in addition to the information required under this chapter when the provider or facility determines that the additional information will aid the appropriate public health authority in protecting and improving the public's health through prevention and control of infectious and noninfectious conditions. - (5) When a laboratory director submits information under subsection (4) of this section, they shall submit the information under the requirements of WAC 246-101-220.
+- (4) By January 1, 2013, laboratory databases must have the ability to receive, store, and retrieve all of the data elements specified in subsection (3)(a) through (j) of this section.)) - (i) Patient's first and last name; - (ii) Patient's physical address including zip code; - (iii) Patient's date of birth; - (iv) Patient's sex; - (v) Patient's race; - (vi) Patient's ethnicity; - (vii) For hepatitis B virus case reports, pregnancy status (pregnant, not pregnant, or unknown) of patients twelve to fifty years of age; - (viii) Patient's best contact telephone number; - (ix) Patient's medicaid status, for blood lead level tests for patients less than seventy-two months of age only; - (x) Requesting health care provider's name; - (xi) Requesting health care provider's phone number; - (xii) Address where patient received care; - (xiii) Name of submitting laboratory; - (xiv) Telephone number of submitting laboratory; - (xv) Specimen type; - (xvi) Specimen collection date; - (xvii) Date laboratory received specimen; and - (xviii) Test method requested. - (b) Ensure the case report is submitted appropriately either by: - (i) Arranging for the reference laboratory to submit the case report under Table Lab-1 of WAC 246-101-201, and WAC 246-101-220 and 246-101-225; or - (ii) Submitting the case report under Table Lab-1 of WAC 246-101-201, and WAC 246-101-220 and 246-101-225. - (5) A laboratory director may provide health information, demographic information, or infectious or noninfectious condition information in addition to the information required under this chapter when the provider or facility determines that the additional information will aid the appropriate public health authority in protecting and improving the public's health through prevention and control of infectious and noninfectious conditions. - (6) When a laboratory director submits information under subsection (4) of this section, they shall submit the information under the requirements of WAC 246-101-220.

-AMENDATORY SECTION (Amending WSR 11-02-065, filed 1/4/11, effective 2/4/11)
+$\underline{\text{AMENDATORY SECTION}}$ (Amending WSR 11-02-065, filed 1/4/11, effective 2/4/11)

 - WAC 246-101-210 Means of specimen submission-Laboratory directors and laboratories.
-(1) ((When submitting specimens as indicated in Table Lab-1 of WAC 246-101-201, laboratories shall adhere to the following timelines and procedures: - (a) Specimens designated for submission within two business days must be in transit within two business days from the time the specimen is ready for packaging; - (b) Specimens designated for submission on request may be requested by the local health departments or the department.
+(1) ((When submitting specimens as indicated in Table Lab-1 of WAC 246-101-201, laboratories shall adhere to the following timelines and procedures: - (a) Specimens designated for submission within two business days must be in transit within two business days from the time the specimen is ready for packaging; - (b) Specimens designated for submission on request may be request ted by the local health departments or the department.
 The laboratory shall ship a requested specimen within two business days of receiving the request, provided the specimen is still available at the time of the request.
 This is not intended to require laboratories to save specimens indefinitely in anticipation of a request.